prnshv/ORAN-Bench-13K/Benchmark/readme.md

 ## Overview

-The `MCQA` folder contains a set of JSON files designed to evaluate the performance of Large Language Models (LLMs) on Open Radio Access Networks (O-RAN) related tasks.
+The `Benchmark` folder contains a set of JSON files designed to evaluate the performance of Large Language Models (LLMs) on Open Radio Access Networks (O-RAN) related tasks.
 The files are divided into three difficulty levels: Easy, Medium, and Difficult.

 ## Files Description